cult-of-coders/meteor-tuts/source/index.md

 })
 ```

-What it does it extends the *find* method of a Mongo.Collection to accept an *userId*:
+It extends the *find* method of a Mongo.Collection to accept an *userId*.

 ```
 import Users from '/imports/api/users/collection.js';